Part 1. Authority

 The college shall mail a uniform printed invoice to the debtor at least 20 days before referral to the Minnesota Department of Revenue, Collections, Division, pursuant to MS 16D.07.
 The invoice shall be uniform in content and appearance across all colleges and universities with the exception of designated space for school-specific information such as school name, address, phone number, and logo.

-The college shall place a registration and official transcript hold on all unpaid student accounts with balances of $30 or more and that are more than 30 days past due before the begin date of the next term registration.
-All balances of less than $30 shall be carried forward to the next term without generating a hold.
+The college shall place a registration and official transcript hold on all unpaid student accounts with balances of more than $500 and that are more than 30 days past due before the begin date of the next term registration.
+All balances of $500 or less shall be carried forward to the next term without generating a hold.
 This requirement applies to balances due under a payment plan unless the college has 1) developed a process for identifying students with a current payment plan balance, and 2) exempting such students from the automated hold process, and 3) dropping registration for any exempted student delinquent in making the subsequent payment.

 Current term receivable activity should be reviewed monthly but no less than once each semester by the CFO or designee.